theimowski/talk-safe-stack/notes.md

 To resolve:

+* Pin paket so that it does not get updated?
+* Old version of docker installed "system root pool not available on Windows"
 * Template - view in separate file?
 * Template - rename "Program" to "Server", "App" to "Client"
 * What domain to show?
 Presentation feedback - demo deploy actual app? (generate QR code for audience to scan)